AdamSobieski/Argumentation/README.md

 > --boundary-example--
 > ```
 > </details>

+Using the `cid:` URL scheme from [RFC 2392](https://datatracker.ietf.org/doc/rfc2392/), contents within parts of multipart MIME messages can, wherever a URL can be used, refer to other parts in multipart MIME messages.

 > [!TIP]
 > The AIF model could be extended to support attaching evidence and citing scholarly and scientific publications.